 Pashupatinath under threat from mice, cockroaches

-There are thousands of mice running inside the temple and the pillars of the temple covered with gold palate and copper have become hollow from inside, which might collapse any time, Bhandari told to a news agency.
+There are thousands of mice running inside the temple and the pillars of the temple covered with gold palate and copper have become hollow from inside, which might collapse any time, Bhandari said.

 The Bhandaris also suspect that the original wooden support of the temple hidden beneath the silver-coated walls may have already collapsed.